NFL coaches allowed to return to team facilities on Friday

-Coaches will be allowed to return to NFL team facilities beginning Friday as the league continues preparation for training camps and its season.
+Coaches will be allowed to return beginning Friday to NFL team facilities closed because of the coronavirus pandemic as the league continues preparation for training camps and its season.

-Commissioner Roger Goodell told the 32 clubs on Thursday that coaching staffs may from team complexes starting Friday.
-Previously, only up to 75 people per day could be at the facilities, with coaches and healthy players barred.
+Commissioner Roger Goodell told the 32 clubs on Thursday in a memo obtained by The Associated Press that coaching staffs may work from team complexes starting Friday.
+Previously, only up to 75 people per day could be at the facilities, with coaches and players not seeking treatment for injuries barred.

 “As has been emphasized in previous advice on reopening facilities, this may occur only if your club has otherwise received necessary permission from state and local governments to reopen its facility,” Goodell wrote.